Improving humanitarian action

 with data & digital

-The Netherlands Red Cross‘ data and digital initiative 510 aims to help every National Red Cross and Red Crescent Society in need anywhere.
+The Netherlands Red Cross‘ data and digital unit 510 aims to help every National Red Cross and Red Crescent Society in need anywhere.
 Our purpose is to improve the speed, quality and cost-effectiveness of humanitarian aid by creating products and services using data and digital.
 Read more about how we can help you accelerate your National Society’s digital transformation journey

 Our thematic areas